azharjak09/azharjak09/README.md

 ---

 ## 📌 Featured Projects
-> 🚀 Beberapa karya saya yang paling menantang & seru

-- **📦 Aplikasi Penjualan** – Sistem manajemen produk, stok, supplier, laporan, dan transaksi.
-- **📚 Perpustakaan Digital** – Aplikasi manajemen koleksi buku, peminjaman, dan pengembalian berbasis web.
-- **💻 Portfolio Website** – Website pribadi interaktif dengan Next.js & TailwindCSS.
+> 🚀 Some of my favorite and most challenging works

+- **📦 Sales Application** – A system for managing products, stock, suppliers, reports, and transactions.
+- **📚 Digital Library** – A web-based app for managing book collections, borrowing, and returns.

 ---

-## 📫 Kontak Saya
+## 📫 Contact Me
 <div align="center">

-✨ **Mari Terhubung dengan Saya!** ✨
+✨ **Let’s Connect!** ✨
-<sub>Follow, DM, atau kirim email — saya selalu terbuka untuk kolaborasi 🚀</sub>
+<sub>Follow, DM, or send me an email — I’m always open to collaboration 🚀</sub>

 ---